Thaumatoperla alpina: Distribution

 Thaumatoperla alpina are endemic to the Bogong High Plains of the Victorian alpine area in south-eastern Australia.
 Genetic analyses indicate that there are three sub-populations separated by the three main catchments: West Kiewa, East Kiewa and Mitta Mitta.

 Habitat

 T. alpina inhabit alpine riparian heathland.
 Nymphs live in the hyporheic zone of mountain streams.
 Where introduced rainbow trout (Oncorhynchus mykiss) are absent, T. alpina nymphs are the top-level stream predators.

 Life history

 T. alpina spend approximately three years as nymphs.
 They emerge as adults in January - April.

 Etymology

 From Latin Alpinus, referring to their alpine habitat.

-Conservation Status
+Conservation status

 Listed as Threatened under the EPBC Act 1999 and Flora and Fauna Guarantee Act 1988.
+Classified as Endangered by the International Union for Conservation of Nature (IUCN).